 It was Christmas Eve; the final contract of the year had been successfully completed and the brothers were on their way home.
 As had become a tradition over the years, the lads pulled into the field, adjacent to The Lion public house, just outside Needham Market where they would spend their last night before reaching their father's farm for Christmas the next day.
 It would be a treat for them all to sleep in a pub instead of the living vans.
 As he did every night before turning in, Ben checked his beloved engines.
 He made sure that the boilers were full and that the fire boxes were damped down for the night, ready to be opened up again in the morning.
 They ate a hearty pub meal, supped a pint or three of the locally brewed Tolly Cobold ale and chatted to their old friend, Peter, the landlord before retiring for the night.

 As usual, Ben was the first to rise in the morning, eager to make sure his precious engines were all right.
 He checked the boiler water levels again, opened up the firebox dampers, raked out the ash and stoked the fires.
 Whilst waiting for the steam pressure to rise, he topped up the oil boxes and screwed the grease caps down a turn.
 He check that the gears were all disengaged and slowly pushed Samson's steam regulator forward, allowing steam into the compound cylinders.
 The huge flywheel started to turn and gradually picked up speed as Ben eased the regulator further forward.... but something was amiss.
 There was 'knocking' noise that definitely shouldn't have been there.
 Ben listened intently, trying to determine exactly where it was coming from.
 No easy task with so much ironmongery whirling around.
-A voice from behind him said "It's the crosshead on your high pressure cylinder.
+A voice from behind him said "That'd be the crosshead on your high pressure cylinder.
 The cotter has worked loose."
 "Do you think so?" asked Ben as he turned to see who had spoken to him.... but there was no-one there.
 Just an old brown horse looking at him from over the gate into the next field.
-Ben scratched his head and looked all around but there was still only the brown horse at the gate and a grey further into the field with his head down, quietly munching grass.
+Ben scratched his head and looked all around but there was still only the brown horse at the gate and a grey mare further into the field with her head down, quietly munching grass.
 Ben shook his head and listened to his engine again.
 "Go on, then, tighten it up." said the voice from behind him.
 Ben turned again; faster this time, in the hope of catching who it was before they ducked out of sight but still there was only the old brown horse, quietly watching him from behind the gate.
 Ben was getting annoyed, thinking it was one of the plough boys playing tricks on him but he could see no one.
 He stopped the engine and selecting the correct size hammer from the six different ones that resided in the toolbox, he gave the cotter securing the high pressure crosshead a sharp clout.
 To his surprise, he found that he could get half a turn on the retaining nut.
 The voice had been right, after all.
 "See....
-I told you that cotter was loose." said the voice.
+I told 'ee that cotter were loose." said the voice.
 Ben had had enough.
 When he found out which lad it was, he'd reward him with a clout around the ear but there was still nobody to be seen.
 He looked at the old brown horse and the old brown horse looked back.... and winked at him!
 If this had happened a few decades later they would have said that it 'freaked him out', as it was, Ben just scrambled down from the footplate and ran as fast as he could to the pub.

 Charlie and the two lads were seated at a table by the fire, tucking in to what is now called a 'Full English' breakfast when the door burst open and Ben skidded to a halt against the bar.
 "Quick," says he, "give me a large brandy."
 Peter, who was behind the bar, happily obliged.
 Charlie looked up at his brother.
 "Good God, Ben, what on Earth's the matter.
 You look like you've seen a ghost."
 Ben emptied the brandy goblet before replying.
 "You'll all think I'm mad but I'm certain I've been having a conversation with a horse."
 He related the happenings of the last few minutes whilst Peter refilled the empty brandy goblet.